Earqee/p-sibite/README.md

 Protocols were developed for the exchange of messages between the user and the server.
 As the server always keeps in which application the client is, we guarantee that protocols with similar signatures do not imply unwanted behavior.

 The table below illustrates the behavior of the organizer application.
 The client sends a request to the server (central column) and the server responds with an appropriate response (rightmost column).
-By default, we define that if errors occur, we return the response "ERROR" for treatment on the server side.
+By default, we define that if errors occur, we return the response *ERROR* for treatment.

 | Description | (firstly) Client sends | (secondly) Server response |
 | --- | --- | --- |